 How should I take Telmisartan and Hydrochlorothiazide tablets?

-• Take Telmisartan and Hydrochlorothiazide tablet once each day.
+- Take Telmisartan and Hydrochlorothiazide tablets once each day.

 Telmisartan and Hydrochlorothiazide tablets may cause serious side effects, including: